Electricity in Turkey: Capacity payments

 The capacity mechanism regulation says that the purpose of the payments to create sufficient installed power capacity, including the spare capacity required for supply security in the electricity market, and/or to maintain reliable installed power capacity for long-term system security.
 The 2021 capacity mechanism budget was 2.6 billion lira (US$ million).
 Some hydropower plants, plants burning local coal, and plants older than 13 years burning imported fuel are eligible.
 In 2022 ten hydro plants, several gas power plants and many lignite-fired plants were eligible for the capacity mechanism: and capacity payments included variable cost components and the market exchange price, as well as fixed cost components and the total installed power capacity by source.
 These payments have been criticised by some economists.
+A study published in 2023 surveyed experts and found that most wanted the capacity mechanism to be reformed, for example by including demand response or zonal pricing: however policymakers were not keen on raising the price cap.

 Feed-in-tariffs

 As of 2021, feed-in-tariffs in lira per MWh are: wind and solar 320, hydro 400, geothermal 540, and various rates for different types of biomass: for all these there is also a bonus of 80 per MWh if local components are used.
-Tariffs will apply for 10 years and the local bonus for 5 years.
+Tariffs apply for 10 years.
 Rates are determined by the presidency, and the scheme replaced the previous USD-denominated feed-in-tariffs for renewable energy.
 Thus, as in some other countries, the wholesale price of renewable electricity is much less volatile in local currency than the price of fossil fuelled electricity.
+Another notable aspect of the Turkish renewable energy subsidization program is the strong emphasis on local content, as was the case with additional YEKDEM payments to investments with a degree of locally-manufactured equipment utilization.
+This local content bonus is awarded for 5 years.